Graph Exploration with Embedding-Guided Layouts: Pipeline

-Users can replace the embedding and layout algorithm with other advanced or proprietary approaches to satisfy their certain needs, which will be discussed in Section \ref{sec:discussion}.
+The modules are loosely coupled, and the pipeline allows for a high degree of customisability.
+On the one hand, users can replace the embedding and layout algorithm with other advanced or proprietary approaches to satisfy their certain goals; on the other hand, users can apply various data mining methods to extract insights from the embedding-based vectors and design their interactive graph exploration applications by the intersection of multiple areas (e.g., visualization, human-computer interaction, and data science).
 We also expect more interesting applications with different graph insights to be designed in the future.